 Delores: He was lovely man and he planted a beautiful garden.
-When the summer was over he went back to Japan and I never saw him again.
+When the summer was over he went back to Japan.
+I never saw him again.

 Susan: At least you had a beautiful Japanese garden.

-Delores: No it withered and died but I will always remember that summer.
+Delores: Yes and I will always remember that summer.
 (To Lily) What are you looking so shocked for?
 I have a right to have a sex life.
-Just because your Father’s dead doesn’t mean I am.
+I know your Father is dead but I’m not.